Babur: Poetry

 Babur was an acclaimed writer, who had a profound love for literature.
 His library was one of his most beloved possessions that he always carried around with him, and books were one of the treasures he searched for in new conquered lands.
 In his memoirs, when he listed sovereigns and nobles of a conquered land, he also mentioned poets, musicians and other educated people.

-During his 47-year life, Babur left a rich literary and scientific heritage.
+Even though he died aged 47, Babur left a rich literary and scientific heritage.
 He authored his famous memoir the Bāburnāma, as well as beautiful lyrical works or ghazals, treatises on Muslim jurisprudence (Mubayyin), poetics (Aruz risolasi), music, and a special calligraphy, known as khatt-i Baburi.

 Babur's Bāburnāma is a collection of memoirs, written in the Chagatai language and later translated into Persian, the usual literary language of the Mughal court, during the rule of emperor Akbar.
 However, Babur's Turkic prose in Bāburnāma is already highly Persianized in its sentence structure, vocabulary, and morphology, and also consists of several phrases and minor poems in Persian.

 Babur wrote most of his poems in Chagatai Turkic, known to him as Türki, but he also composed in Persian.
 However, he was mostly praised for his literary works written in Turkic, which drew comparison with the poetry of Ali-Shir Nava'i.

 The following ruba'i is an example of Babur's poetry written in Turkic, composed in the aftermath of his famous victory in North India to celebrate his ghazi status.